Location: Delta, British Columbia

 These efforts have resulted in significant benefits for Nature’s Path, says Gorrin.
 “Our zero waste program allows us to see waste generation from a different angle,” he explains.
 “We can make changes that aid us to reduce inefficiencies, save costs, and reduce our environmental impact.”

-Nature’s Path continues to work on maintaining its status as a zero waste company.
-The company completes waste stream audits biennially at all three of its locations, which is one of the key actions that helped it reach its zero waste milestone.
+Nature’s Path continues to work on maintaining its status as a zero-waste company.
+It completes waste stream audits biennially at all three of its locations, a key reason it reached its zero-waste milestone.
 Following the audits, location-specific key performance indicators are set, as well as action plans around target waste streams identified in the audits.

 “We want to continue reducing the company’s environmental impact, right through to the final use of our products,” says Gorrin.